-With the success of winning the NAB Schools First award in 2013, we are using some of our winnings to invest back for students that may have difficulty affording instrumental/vocal lessons.
-A limited number of full/half scholarships are available, Application Forms are available from the Front Office or the Performing Arts Office.
+Through the generous support of the school and various businesses, we are able to provide scholarships for students that may have difficulty affording instrumental/vocal lessons.
+A limited number of scholarships are available and application forms are available from the Front Office or the Music Office.